mohamedtalaatLU/STEM-EGYPT-FORUM-Alpha-Phase/README.md

 -A database generating, and manipulating tool has been also developed, and provided to offer flexibility when testing certain functions of the website and the database.<br>
 ================================
 MANUAL(FOR PERSONAL SETUP): -<br>
-After installing the prerequisites mentioned above, download this package and run DB_Gen.py (to initialize a database if not existent), then SEF_ALPHA_FRAMEWORK.py.
+After installing the prerequisites mentioned above, download this package and run DB_Gen.py (to initialize a database if not existent), then run SEF_ALPHA_FRAMEWORK.py.
 It will instantly setup a webpage accessible through "localhost:5000" which redirects the user to the register page.
 (If a user is already registered, it is also possible to access the login portal through "localhost:5000/login").
 ================================
 DATABASE GENERATOR/EDITOR MANUAl: -<br>